top of page

 Moses had a total of two wives.

-His first wife was Zipporah, a Midianite and Jethro's daughter.
+His first wife was Zipporah, a Midianite and the daughter of Jethro.

 Moses' brother and sister were upset with Moses for marrying her.

-7. What was the name of Moses' older brother?
+8. What was the name of Moses's older brother?

 She followed the basket along the riverbank that contained Moses.